1. What is “Workers’ Compensation” in Florida?

 or employer's liability servicing contract.
 Without limitation, a safety consultant

-may include an owner, as defined in F
+may include an owner, as defined in Florida Statutes chapter 713, or an

 owner's related, affiliated, or subsidiary companies and the employees of